badguppy/combine-php/README.md

 ## Architecture
 ### Coding Paradigm

-While as of now Combine is not built for use in an object-oriented fashion, with some of it's features not fully supporting objects (Ex. unit-testing), it is my full intention to support and encourage Object-Oriented development and the same is in the plans for the immediate future.

-As of now, Combine can be used for quickly prototyping APIs etc, and offers a lot of features that work well with procedural or functional paradigms.
-That being said, it is still very usable for full-fledged applications, as we will see in 'Defining Components'  section, that it can have MVC architecture for developing apps.
+While as of now a few of Combine's features do not fully supporting objects (Ex. unit-testing), it is my full intention to support and encourage Object-Oriented development and the same is in the plans for the immediate future.
+Combine can be used for quickly prototyping APIs etc. While it offers a lot of features that work well with procedural or functional paradigms, it can have MVC architecture for developing apps as well.

 ### Directory Structure